Optimizing Autonomous Transfer Hub Networks: Quantifying the Potential Impact of Self-Driving Trucks: Conclusion

 Autonomous trucks are expected to fundamentally transform the freight transportation industry.
 In particular, Autonomous Transfer Hub Networks (ATHNs), which combine autonomous trucks on middle miles with human-driven trucks on the first and last miles, are seen as the most likely deployment pathway for this technology.
 This paper presented a framework to optimize ATHN operations based on a flow-based optimization model.
 The optimization model exploits the problem structure and can be solved by blackbox solvers in a matter of hours.
 Tools were also provided to perform regional and temporal decomposition in the same framework.

 A realistic case study was performed to demonstrate the capability of the optimization model to handle large-scale systems.
-The case study is based on realistic data provided by Ryder System, inc., that spans all of the United States over a four-week horizon.
-Computational results demonstrate that instances with 100 hubs, 6842 loads, and up to 250 vehicles can be solved to within 0.18\% of optimality within three hours with a blackbox solver.
+The case study is based on realistic data provided by Ryder System, Inc., that spans all of the United States over a four-week horizon.
+Computational results were presented for a system of 100 hubs, 6842 loads, and up to 250 vehicles.
+The results show that a blackbox solver can solve these instances to within 0.18\% of optimality within three hours of computation time.

 The case study itself provided many insights into the impact of self-driving trucks on freight transportation.
 The baseline results indicate cost savings in the range of 20\% to 37\% for the most challenging orders that are currently served by direct trips.
 This corresponds to upward of \$16.9M per year on the case study.
 A detailed sensitivity analysis was provided to study various changes to the system.
-It was shown that increasing the pickup-time flexibility leads to additional potential savings that can not yet be exploited by the current algorithm, which motivates future work.
+It was shown that increasing the pickup-time flexibility leads to additional potential savings that cannot yet be exploited by the current algorithm, which motivates future work.
 Using a MIP start significantly improved the performance for these difficult instances.
 The analysis of the number of trucks demonstrates the trade-off between cost reduction and truck inactivity.
 It also shows the recommended path of implementation for the case study, starting with trucks that exclusively serve the busy East and West, and moving to routes that cover the whole country as the number of trucks increases.